dof-dss/nicsdru_unity/README.md

 - Set up a new database in .platform/services.yaml (just like 'uregni' or 'liofa')
 - Add your new db to the 'relationships' section of .platform.app.yaml
+- Add new deployment commands such as 'config-import' to the 'deploy' hook in .platform.app.yaml (copy the Uregni commands)
 - Add new routes to .platform/routes.yaml, one for domain name of the new site and another for the www redirect (use 'uregni' as an example)
 - Create a new directory for your site under web/sites.
 Note that the directory name should be the first part of the